JarrarShah/cloud-nine-marketing/content/privacy.md

 Postal address: Kemp House, 160 City Road, London, EC1V 2NX

 It is very important that the information we hold about you is accurate and up to date.
-Please let us know if at any time your personal information changes by emailing us at support@parkinsonsigns.com.
+Please let us know if at any time your personal information changes by emailing us at support@parkinsonsigns.com.   -->

 Services will be provided by:
 Cloud Nine Marketing
-Kemp House, 160 City Road, London, EC1V 2NX
+407, Middle Ring Road, Business District, Bahria Town, Phase 8, Islamabad, 46620, Pakistan.
-Effective Date: April 2, 2023
+Effective Date: Jan 01, 2025